135 VOLUNTEERS, 18 SPACES, 6 YEARS

 Each Empty Shop we take on has different overheads associated with it; a small space that we’re using for one week will be different to an entire building for which we occupy for a period of months.
-With this in mind the charge for hiring one of our spaces can vary, in the past fees have varied from as little as £7 a day and the large workspace at Empty Shop HQ is currently available at £25 for half a day £50 for a full day.
+With this in mind the charge for hiring one of our spaces can vary, in the past fees have varied from as little as £7 a day and the large workspace at Empty Shop HQ is currently available at £50 a day.
 Use of these spaces is allocated strictly on a first come, first served policy.

 Drop us an email if you have a particular project, or particular space, in mind.

 How does Empty Shop work?

 Empty shop works through hard work, dedication and a genuine interest in what we are doing.
 We aim to provide the community we serve with creative resources and opportunities, whilst creating an alternative cultural offer in the region.

 I have an empty shop/building/space, would it benefit me to let you use it?

 Yes, there are some great reasons, including commercial and financial incentives, to allow our organisation to use your unused space.
 If you want to talk to us about this please email firstname.lastname@example.org and we will be in touch.

 Can Empty Shop help me with an idea?